Miguel Falabella: Career

 In 2010, he debuted on TV the series A Vida Alheia, without an audience and recorded in external locations.
 According to Miguel, the purpose of the program itself was not to be a humor attraction, but rather a portrayal of the hard life of the paparazzi, the photo reporters of the so-called gossip magazines.

 In 2013, the series Pé na Cova premiered, in which he plays Ruço, the main character, and also wrote the script for the series.
 According to Miguel, he thinks that "from 50 onwards, death becomes a reality".
 In February of the same year, he declared that Pé na Cova should be his last TV performance, and that he also intends to leave the theater, as he prefers to write.

-In 2014, he made the series Sexo e as Nêga, a Sex and the City parody that portrays the life of for friends from Rio de Janeiro's suburb neighborhood called Cordovil.
+In 2014, he made the series Sexo e as Nêga, a Sex and the City parody that portrays the life of for friends from Rio de Janeiro's suburb neighborhood, Cordovil.

 In 2017, in addition to resuming his character Caco Antibes, successful in Sai de Baixo, this time at Escola do Professor Raimundo, the actor has been working on a novel about his family, Sagrado Coração, with his great-grandfather, who left Italy, as the initial character, more precisely the region of Basilicata, and embarked by mistake for Brazil.
 In the same year, he was a juror for the segment "Show dos Famosos" on Domingão do Faustão alongside Cláudia Raia and Silvio de Abreu, and participated in the series Cidade Proibida, playing the social columnist Leon Mercier.
 In addition, since 2016, he has presented the "Memória Nacional" segment within Video Show, remembering deceased artists and with outstanding works on Rede Globo.

 In 2018, Miguel was honored at the carioca carnival by the samba school Unidos da Tijuca, neighbor and co-sister of Império da Tijuca, the school for which he was a carnival designer in the 1990s.

 Personal life

+Falabella's family has Portuguese, Italian, Spanish, Austrian, German and Swiss ancestry.
+He is father of two sons, Cassiano and Theo.

-In an interview with Serafina magazine, in February 2013, Falabella took the opportunity to talk about his sexual orientation, always speculated by the media.
+In an interview with Serafina magazine, in February 2013, Falabella discussed his sexual orientation, which was frequently speculated by the media:

 "I've been married my whole life.
 I kiss a lot on the lips.
 If I wasn't happy in that area, I wouldn't be the artist I am.
 I've always been honest, consistent.
 I've never done numbers or posed for anything else.
 I've never hidden what I was to no one.
 I don't need to go out waving flags at the Gay Parade.
 There are other ways of telling people that this is all a bunch of nonsense, that everyone dies in the end.
 So let's be happy with who we choose to be happy with."